bellatarantino/bellatarantino/README.md

 <img src="img/header24.png">

 Hi there!
 My name is Bella Tarantino, and I am a recent graduate of Harvard University (Class of 2024) with a B.A. in Physics.
 Summer 2021 Google STEP intern; Summer 2022 CERN assistant researcher; and Summer 2023 NYC SBS Data Science intern.
+Currently working as an Assistant Language Teacher in Akita-ken, Japan.

 ### About Me